NebulaUI/nebula-css/README.md

 It is a sane, scalable, managed architecture and is more of a school of thought than a framework.

-The architecture is based on the *write CSS in specificity order* principle.
-This eliminates many of the specificity issues that occur as a project scales.
+The architecture is based on the *write CSS in specificity order* principle; this eliminates many of the specificity issues that occur as a project scales.

 ITCSS is divided up into 7 distinct sections they are: